 - Identity and access management – Access to Cigna’s information system is managed using a role-based access control methodology, which defines the access a user receives to Cigna's information systems based on job function and includes a process to validate that user access rights remain appropriate over time.
 Privileged or elevated access to Cigna’s systems is subject to heightened internal approval requirements.
 By having proper security controls in place, Cigna is able to establish and maintain a holistic view of an individual’s digital identity.
 This ensures that employees have the minimal amount of access required to perform their jobs.

 - Security awareness and training – Cigna’s cybersecurity education and awareness program is focused on cybersecurity simulations; education and awareness content; compliance; and enforcement.
 Phishing simulations are conducted monthly and remedial training is administered as required.
 In addition to training on the Code, all employees are required to complete an annual cybersecurity training course.
 This training is complemented by ongoing security awareness messaging.
-Additionally, security awareness sponsored events are hosted throughout the year.
+Additionally, security-awareness sponsored events are hosted throughout the year.
+In 2020, we also enhanced privacy trainings to include virtual working safeguards and distributed reminders and awareness communications to Cigna’s workforce to reinforce these safeguards.

-- Third party security oversight – Suppliers that have access to, host, or transmit Cigna data are contractually required to comply with Cigna's Security Policies.
-Additionally, suppliers may be subject to a security review, including requirements such as completion of an extensive security questionnaire; assessment of security capabilities and maturity; inspection of evidence of compliance with Cigna's Security Policies; security alignment to service specific industry standards, such as NIST, ISO, HIPPA, and Payment Card Industry standards, as appropriate; completion of application vulnerability assessments; site validation of attested controls from security questionnaires; and completion of a risk assessment.
+- Third-party security oversight – Suppliers that have access to, host, or transmit Cigna data are contractually required to comply with Cigna's Security Policies.
+Additionally, suppliers may be subject to a security review, including requirements such as completion of an extensive security questionnaire; assessment of security capabilities and maturity; inspection of evidence of compliance with Cigna's Security Policies; security alignment to service-specific industry standards, such as NIST, ISO, HIPAA, and Payment Card Industry standards, as appropriate; completion of application vulnerability assessments; site validation of attested controls from security questionnaires; and completion of a risk assessment.
 CIP continuously improves the company’s ability to identify and engage critical suppliers by annually assessing their security programs and continuously monitoring their public Internet presence.
+In 2020, CIP ensured appropriate safeguards were in place for vendors working remotely.

 - Security operations and monitoring – Security log data is fed into a centralized system, which performs event correlation and creates an alert if identified trigger events occur.
 Alerts are then assigned to a member of the enterprise threat management team for analysis.
 Alerts may be escalated to an incident level if warranted by an investigation.
 Cigna's global threat management team also monitors the security industry for the latest threats, exposures, and patches.

-Additionally, CIP implements a broad spectrum of technical controls in connection with these processes, including data loss prevention, role-based access, application/desktop logging, and data encryption.
-Cigna also maintains several technologies that are used to enhance customer’s privacy, such as multi-factor authentication and enhanced web application firewall controls, including geo-fencing; brute force logon mitigation; IP intelligence and reputational blocking; and bot detection and prevention.
+CIP implements a broad spectrum of technical controls in connection with these processes, including data loss prevention, role-based access, application/desktop logging, and data encryption.
+Cigna also maintains several technologies that are used to enhance customers’ privacy, such as multifactor authentication and enhanced web application firewall controls, including geo-fencing; brute force logon mitigation; IP intelligence and reputational blocking; and bot detection and prevention.

 Governance and Risk Management

-Safeguarding our customer and business information is a top priority for Cigna.
-Consequently, we consistently evolve our Privacy and Information Protection programs to meet privacy and information protection risks.
+We consistently evolve our privacy and information protection programs to meet current and foreseeable privacy and information protection risks.
 Our privacy and information protection risk management framework is a shared risk model, which strives to further integrate our privacy, information protection, and related enterprise risk management functions.
 In addition to our CIP team and Global Privacy Office, our practices include the following features:

 Board of Directors – Cigna’s Board of Directors has ultimate oversight over the Company’s privacy and cybersecurity programs and strategy.
-The Board executes this oversight directly, through the Audit Committee of the Board.
-Together, the Board and Audit Committee ensure that the Company has risk management policies and processes in place to meet and mitigate evolving risks and threats.
-The Board and the Audit Committee are regularly briefed on issues related to the Company’s risk profile, including cybersecurity risks.
+The Board executes this oversight directly through both the Audit Committee, for cybersecurity purposes, and Compliance Committee, for privacy purposes.
+In these capacities, the Board is responsible for ensuring that the Company has risk management policies and processes in place to meet and mitigate evolving risks and threats.
+These committees, as well as the full Board, are briefed on cybersecurity and privacy issues.
 These briefings are designed to provide visibility about the identification, assessment, and management of critical risks, audit findings, and management’s risk mitigation strategies.
-Management briefs the Audit Committee on an annual basis about Cigna’s cybersecurity and privacy strategy and program, with a focus on items such as current trends in the environment, incident preparedness, business continuity management, program governance, and program components, including updates on security processes, external testing and employee training, and awareness initiatives.
+Additionally, these briefings include information about current trends in the environment, incident preparedness, and various components of the company’s cybersecurity and privacy programs.

 Cyber and Privacy Council – Cigna’s Cyber and Privacy Council (CPC) is composed of members of the Company’s Enterprise Leadership Team, including the Chief Information Officer, the Chief Privacy Officer, the Chief Information Security Officer, the Chief Compliance Officer, Corporate (Physical) Security, and Legal.
-The CPC is responsible for approving the cybersecurity and privacy strategy, roadmap and budget, setting the organization’s priorities, and driving alignment with the business.
+The CPC is responsible for approving the cybersecurity and privacy strategy, road map, and budget; setting the organization’s priorities; and driving alignment with strategic business initiatives.
+This organization engages leadership to support and drive a culture of privacy and information protection throughout Cigna and promotes projects to support continual improvement of Cigna’s approach to the protection of information.

 Enterprise Risk Management – Enterprise Risk Management (ERM) is a Company-wide initiative that involves the Board, Cigna’s management, Cigna’s Chief Risk Officer and General Auditor (CRO), and internal audit function.
-The ERM function is led by Cigna’s CRO, who reports functionally to Cigna’s Chief Financial Officer, and, administratively to the Audit Committee and Board of Directors.
-ERM is an integrated effort to (1) identify, assess, prioritize, and monitor a broad range of risks, including privacy and information protection risks, and (2) formulate and execute plans to monitor and, to the extent possible, mitigate the effect of those risks.
+Led by Cigna’s CRO, ERM is designed to identify, assess, manage, and control risks that have an impact on the attainment of Cigna's strategic and financial goals.

-Business Integration – Our privacy and information protection programs have business liaisons – Privacy Stewards or International Privacy Leads/Officers and Information Protection Champions and Coordinators – that play critical roles in our program.
+Business Integration – Our privacy and information protection programs have business liaisons who play critical roles in our program.
 Our business liaisons support privacy and information protection implementation by providing insight to make actions and messaging relevant at the local level.
-These liaisons strive to ensure that business and functional area employees have easy access to subject matter experts who can provide guidance, assist with answering questions, help with issues, and mitigate related privacy and information protection risks.
-Additionally, these liaisons assist in researching incidents and providing business-specific information to the Privacy and Information Protection teams to assist with incident analysis and resolution.
+Among other tasks, these liaisons assist in researching incidents and providing business-specific information to the Privacy and Information Protection teams to assist with incident analysis and resolution.
 The collective combinations of these efforts help drive privacy and security compliance across the enterprise.